 Dr. Reder uses light-sheet microscopy and machine learning to better understand the 3D structure of prostate cancer.
 His research projects focus on correlating 3D prostate cancer structures with molecular diagnostics and patient outcomes.
-He has received the Prostate Cancer Foundation Young Investigator Award (2018-2020) to support these studies.
+He has received the Prostate Cancer Foundation Young Investigator Award (2018-2020) and Department of Defense Physician Research Award (2019-2023) to support these studies.

 Dr. Reder’s clinical interest is in genitourinary pathology.

 Acting Instructor, Department of Pathology, University of Washington Seattle, WA 2018-present

 Genitourinary Pathology Fellowship, University of Washington, Seattle, WA, 2017-2018

 Clinical Research Fellowship, Department of Pathology, University of Washington, Seattle, WA, 2016-2017

 Residency, Anatomic Pathology, University of Washington, Seattle, WA, 2014-2016